usfpgsc/usfpgsc.github.io/_pages/consulting.md

 * Communication of results to non-expert audiences (including writing manuscripts for publication), and
 * Responding to reviewer requests.

 If you need help with statistics of any kind, I'm always open to lend a hand.
-Please feel free to reach out.
+Please feel free to reach out at dpananos [at] gmail [dot] com.

 ## Pricing

-I special hourly pricing for students and trainees.
-If you would like a quote on pricing, please send me an email with your name, what your position is (e.g. student, resident, clinician etc.), and what you'd like some help on.
-We can take it from there.

-## Contacting Me

-I'm open to all requests for service.
-The easiest way to get a hold of me is through email.
-Please include your name, position, and a small description of your study and what you would like assistance with.
-If I am available I will kindly ask for written details about your study in the form of a study protocol.
-In the case that you need assistance with design, I will kindly ask for more details about the intervention, outcome, variables to adjust for, and any constraints (e.g. budget, time, etc).
+I have variable pricing depending on requirements and timeline to complete work.
+For classic statistical modelling of data, hourly rates start at $75 per hour.
+For clinical prediction modelling, rates start at $150 per hour.
+Additional fees are applied if work is to be prioritized (for example, for an upcoming deadline).
+I offer a 30 minute consult free of charge to scope out project needs and will send you an estimated cost for the work.